codebyvarsh/BloodLoop.Java/README.md

-(Here's a demo flow on how the app works)
-Welcome to BloodLoop! 🩸
+(Here's a demo flow on how this platform works) Welcome to BloodLoop! 🩸
 Choose your role: donor / patient / doctor